 When we think 3D printing, we think fabrication of a finished good.
 To the contrary, 3D printing allows manufacturers to make custom jigs, guides and tools that help make assembly more precise.

 A part or object can be produced to help parts line up correctly, or to position parts in the manufacturing process.
-Additive manufacturing helps manufacturers fabricate tools and jigs to be more efficient and precise.
+Additive manufacturing helps manufacturers fabricate tools and jigs to be more efficient and precise within a smart factory.

 More Capable Prototyping and Complex Finished Products